saraclay/windows-iotcore-docs/windows-iotcore/windows-iot-enterprise.md

 * The OEM licenses the device to the user with the software attached to the device as a complete product and passes through specific Windows terms in their own agreements.

 ## Differences between Windows 10 IoT Core and Windows 10 IoT Enterprise
-While Windows 10 IoT Core and Windows 10 IoT Enterprise are similar in name, there are differences in what they offer as well as what they support.
+There are differences in what Windows 10 IoT Core and Windows 10 IoT Enterprise offer and what they support.
 Below is a feature list that highlights edition differences.

 For minimum requirement details, please visit [the Windows Hardware site](https://docs.microsoft.com/en-us/windows-hardware/design/minimum/minimum-hardware-requirements-overview).